What Exactly Is Choir School?

 Three Phases Down; One to Go

 These applicants have already successfully completed the first three phases of the four-phase audition process.
 They have submitted an online application and voice recording, they have taken a musical skills assessment, and they have participated in an interview with the Choir president and an in-person audition with the Choir’s music director and associate music director.
-Now they move on to the fourth and final phase of the application process: Choir School and Temple Square Chorale.
+Now they move on to the fourth and final phase of the application process: Choir School and Chorale at Temple Square.

-Phase 4: Choir School and Temple Square Chorale
+Phase 4: Choir School and Chorale at Temple Square

 The first step in the process begins in January, when the potential new Choir members attend an orientation to start their 16 weeks of training.
 It’s like a graduate course in choral singing but is sometimes thought of as a choral “boot camp.”
 And potential Choir members have made the commitment to attend 100 percent of classes, rehearsals, and performances scheduled during this 16-week period.